You’ve been applying to dozens of jobs on freelance marketplaces.

 Completing your freelance profile is the first step you take to make money online.
 This is the page your clients come to learn about your skills and experience.

-Sadly, most freelancers don’t even have five minutes to complete this step.
+Sadly, most freelancers don’t even take five minutes to complete this step.

 Solution: Complete your profile with a solid bio and a front-facing picture with a smile (no selfies).
 Show that you’re a professional.

 No matter how many projects you apply every day, you will never get accepted if you write a bad pitch.
 The tiniest grammatical mistake in your pitch could have your clients doubt your abilities.